EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 It saves the k-point weights into a binary file _wkp.pbte_{: style="color: green"}.

-In the PbTe case the system is an insulator.  **lmf**{: style="color: blue"} determines this automatically, and prints out the energies of the band edges and the bandgap.
+In the PbTe case the system is an insulator.  **lmf**{: style="color: blue"} determines this automatically: it prints out the highest occupied state and lowest unoccupied state it encountered and the "bandgap."

+_Note:_{: style="color: red"} the bandgap is only the actual bandgap if the actual band edges are included in mesh of discrete _k_ points used for integration.
+It is true in PbTe but not other cases, e.g. Si.
+See [this tutorial](/tutorial/lmf/lmf_bandedge/).

-### Integration weights and the METAL switch
+#### Integration weights and the METAL switch
 [//]: (/docs/outputs/lmf_output/#integration-weights-and-the-metal-switch)

-Numerical quadrature is used to to accumulate the output density or any property integrated over the Brillouin zone.
+Numerical quadrature is used to accumulate the output density or any property integrated over the Brillouin zone.
 In insulators, each point in the full Brillouin zone gets equal weight; each point in the irreducible zone is weighted by the number of points in the full zone mapped to it.
 You can see these weights by running **lmf**{: style="color: blue"} at a high verbosity.
 Add **-\-pr50 -\-quit=ham** to your invocation of **lmf**{: style="color: blue"}.
 You should see this table: